Neuro-Intermuscular Coordination Enhancement (NICE) Rehabilitation Through Human-Machine Interaction in Chronic Stroke (NICE)

 Intervention / Treatment

-Post-stroke participants will perform a center-out task by generating isometric contractions of multiple muscles to move the cursor on a screen while electromyographic (EMG) responses are recorded.
+Post-stroke participants will perform a center-out task by activating individual motor modules (generating coordinated isometric contractions of muscles) to move the cursor on a screen while electromyographic (EMG) signals are recorded.
 Activation of each muscle (or muscle group) will be mapped to 1 of 4 directions within the multi-dimensional cursor space.
-We will derive the cursor position in real time using EMGs recorded from multiple arm muscles.
+We will derive the cursor position in real time using Motor module activation magnitudes recorded from arm muscles.

 What is the study measuring?